Available on the Enterprise plan.

 - login.mydomain.com (Domain Alias)

-- Once you have a Custom Mailserver domain, we recommend to add it to your Google Postmaster Tools
+- Once you have a Custom Mailserver domain, we recommend adding it to your Google Postmaster Tools